Left: Scott circa, 1978

 Height and Weight: 4’11” and 74 pounds

-Distinguishing Characteristics: White Male, Brown hair, Blue eyes
+Distinguishing Characteristics: Caucasian Male, Brown hair, Blue eyes

 Clothing/Jewelry Description: A striped t-shirt and a pair of jeans